williamsnell/ws_content/content/posts/entropy/index.md

 # Mutual Information

+When it comes to determining if two signals are correlated, mutual information is the tool we've been looking for.
-Mutual Information is the tool we've been looking for, yet subtly different to what we might've expected.
+Yet, it is also subtly different from what we might've expected.
 Mutual information tells us how much information we learn about a signal \(Y\) if we were to observe samples of a different signal, \(X\).

 Formally, the mutual information between two distributions \(X\) and \(Y\), \(I(X;Y)\), is defined as